Whiteknight/whiteknight.github.com/drafts/rosella_test_vector.md

 executed on each item in an input vector.
 I wrote up some prototypes, played around with some ideas, and finally pushed some new code to do the job.

 So, we now have vectorized tests in Rosella.
-Here's an example of their use:
+Here's an example of their use in Winxed code:

     function main[main]()
     {